Ringkøbing Håndbold

 Ringkøbing Håndbold (Ringkøbing Handball) is a Danish handball club from Ringkøbing.
-In the season 2024/25 the club played in the Danish Women's Handball League.
+The club are currently competing in the Danish Women's Handball League as of the 2026–27 season.

 When they played in the Danish 1st division, they reached the promotion play-off three times in a row in 2008/09, 2009/10 and 2010/11, but they did not manage to be promoted.

 In 2013 a week before the beginning of the 2013/2014 season, the top flight club Aalborg DH went bankrupt and was thus administratively relegated.
 Ringkøbing Håndbold were offered to take their place, which they accepted.

 Ringkøbing Håndbold played six seasons in the top flight before being relegated in 2018/2019 season.
 The next season promotion was just missed, when the club came second in the 1st division.
-However, in the 2020/2021 season they did win the 1st Division and thus promoted once again to the top flight.
+However, in the 2020/2021 season they won the 1st Division and thus promoted once again to the top flight.